 Some of the tension dropped from my nurse's muscles; she smiled, lowered her shoulders, and extended a hand to brush some of my wiry hair from my forehead.

 “There's something I need to tell you, Jamie,” she murmured, regarding me with all the compassion one should have for a seven-year-old girl turned cyborg due to the plague.

 “Jamie,” she gasped,

 tears glimmering in her eyes.
 “Jamie, I am your aunt.”

 That is the last I remember from that evening.
 Don't ask about my old life.
 It's not a life I wanted to remember; besides, my nurse, or my aunt, didn't want me to.
 It's not a life one even can remember, besides mixed tears, dependency, and darkness, plenty of darkness.
 But ten years later, as a seventeen-year-old unattractively plain cyborg, with no artificial intelligence or superhuman strength that would give me an advantage over my captors, I decided to do the one thing I never dreamed of doing.

 I decided that my hut, my chickens, and my safety weren't enough for me.
 I decided to go against my aunt and leave the countryside for her.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Words_Express_FeelingsWrite a Review